-In grade eight classes have up to 31 students and in grade nine classes have a maximum of 30 students.
+In grade four the classes have a maximum of 30 students.

 How can I get in touch with my child’s mentor, subject teacher, principal?

-We recommend email.
-Our office does not give out private phone numbers.
+We recommend calling your child’s mentor, sending an email or getting in touch via SchoolSoft.
+We do not give out private phone numbers.
 Many teachers have phone hours and inform parents, at the beginning of term, on the best method of getting and staying in touch.